Shareholders tell Google to rethink China search product

 In submitting the resolution, shareholders are asking Google to demonstrate that the company’s stated ethical codes, values, and policies are truly informing all its products in the global market.
 Advocates are concerned Dragonfly’s reported development may already be sending a dangerous signal to other governments, including authoritarian governments.
 Last Thursday, 14 members of Congress asked Google and Apple to remove a Saudi government app that both companies offer through their app stores; it includes a disturbing tracking component that allows men to register, track, and control the travel rights of women in their families.

-The shareholder resolution asks Google to proactively assess all actual and potential risks before launching the Dragonfly product.
+The shareholder resolution asks Alphabet (Google’s parent company) to proactively assess all actual and potential risks before launching the Dragonfly product.
 Human rights experts say that a Google search product in China would serve as an additional surveillance tool for the government to use against all residents in China, and that Uighurs and religious minorities — who already face state violence, systemic discrimination and grave human rights abuses — face the greatest danger.
 Just last week, a New York Times investigation revealed that an American company has been deeply implicated in the surveillance and tracking of Uighur Muslims in China, affirming shareholders’ concern that Google must proactively assess its operations in China to avoid supporting the Chinese government’s documented human rights abuses.

 Despite reports in December 2018 that the planning of Dragonfly had stalled, Google CEO Sundar Pichai has refused to say that the company will not proceed with its plans, and the company faces continued backlash.
 Last month, a coalition of Chinese, Tibetan, Uighur, and human rights groups protested Dragonfly outside of 10 different Google offices around the globe.
 U.S. lawmakers and Google’s own engineers have also called on Google to end work on the project.